-Americans are right-dominant, and you know stores take advantage of this.
-Most customers will turn to the right when entering a store, so retailers will put their most profitable, pricy, and trendy items to the right.
+Americans are right-dominant, and stores take advantage of this.
+Most customers will turn to the right when entering a store, so retailers will put their most profitable, pricey and trendy items to the right to entice them.

-You may think that fresh java from the best coffee chains and free chocolate are just nice touches for the customer experience, but nope, they make you spend more.
-According to Money, eating just one piece of free chocolate when shopping makes customers more willing to buy big ticket items such as laptops, watches and designer clothing.
+You may think that free coffee and chocolate are just nice touches for the customer experience, but nope, they make you spend more.
+According to a study from the Journal of Consumer Research, eating just one piece of free chocolate when shopping makes customers more willing to buy big-ticket items such as laptops, watches and designer clothing.

 You may think you’re getting undersold or slightly damaged designer merchandise at outlet shops, but think again.
-According to Vox, outlets sell items made by third party vendors specifically for outlet stores about 85 percent of the time.
-So, while you may be getting a coat with Michael Kors’ name on it, the item was made with lesser-quality fabrics, was likely not designed by the Michael Kors team and was never sold at a higher price.
+According to a letter four members of Congress wrote to the FTC, some analysts suggest that up to 85 percent of the merchandise sold at outlet shops is manufactured exclusively for those outlets, and it’s typically of a lower quality than the name brand it’s marked as.
+So, while you may be getting a designer coat for cheap at an outlet, it’s likely the item was made with lesser-quality fabrics, was likely not designed by the designer team and was never sold at a higher price.

-Items that retailers really want to move are placed at eye level and on endcaps.
-It’s the one of the same tricks supermarkets use to make you spend more money.
+Items that retailers really want to move are placed at eye level and on end caps.
+It’s one of the same tricks supermarkets use to make you spend more money.
 People will be more swayed to purchase items that are right in front of their faces.
 There’s also an eye level for children.
-The season’s hottest toys and accessories will be placed on lower shelves to encourage kids to beg their parents for whatever this year’s big ticket item may be.
+The season’s hottest toys and accessories will be placed on lower shelves to encourage kids to beg their parents for whatever this year’s big-ticket item may be.

-Loud, fast-paced music makes people move quicker, including in retail spaces.
-So of course, shops will play slower, medium-volume music to encourage customers to take their time shopping and meander through the store.
-Higher end places will play classical music, and for good reason.
-It encourages you to spend more money and make bigger purchases.
+Shops will play slower, medium-volume music to encourage customers to take their time shopping and meander through the store.
+Meanwhile, higher-end places will play classical music, and for good reason.
+It makes people think items are worth more money, and thus they will spend more and make bigger purchases.

-It’s called the “left-digit effect,” and it works insanely well.
-No matter what you know, if you see an item that’s $24.99, it will feel like it costs $24, not $25.
-You see that 4, and your mind runs with it.
-This pricing is even more effective at barrier levels.
+Ever wonder why every price is $19.99 instead of just $20?
+Well, it’s called the “left-digit effect,” and it works insanely well.
+No matter what, if you see an item that’s $29.99, it will feel like it costs closer to $20 than it does to $30.
+You see that 2, and your mind runs with it.
+This pricing works exceptionally well at barrier levels.
 Something that’s $199.99 seems cheaper than something that’s $201, even though they’re essentially the same price.
-Of course, no trip to the mall is complete without lunch out.
-So be sure you know the secrets restaurants don’t want you to know.
+Of course, this is also a common tactic on restaurant menus, making it one of the many secrets restaurants don’t want you to know.